confidential-computing/governance/SIGs/TWI/TWI_Charter.md

 ## References
 1. TODO: Document summarizing current regulatory landscape
-2. Strong Workload Identity Scenarios and Requirements: <https://github.com/CCC-Attestation/meetings/blob/main/musings/workload-identity.md>
+2. Trustworthy Workload Identity Scenarios and Requirements: <https://github.com/CCC-Attestation/meetings/blob/main/musings/workload-identity.md>
+3. Workload Identity in Multi-System Environments IETF Working Group: <https://datatracker.ietf.org/wg/wimse/documents/>
-3. Confidential Payload Governance pattern: <https://drive.google.com/drive/u/0/folders/1EaXIm1jK3af_oUG7lTLYL9QcS9BRO5gy>
+4. Confidential Payload Governance pattern: <https://drive.google.com/drive/u/0/folders/1EaXIm1jK3af_oUG7lTLYL9QcS9BRO5gy>

 ## Notes & Clarifications
-### The Deeper Meaning of TWI Definition
+### The Deeper Meaning of the TWI Definition
 Here we reiterate the TWI Definition and provide additional context and clarification.

 First, a couple of quick notes on supporting definitions.

-**Workload** as used in this document restricts the definition of the same term by WIMSE – “a running instance of software executing for a specific purpose” – to just that part of the code and configuration of the (WIMSE-defined) workload that is subject to Remote Attestation.
+**Workload** as used in this document restricts the definition of the same term by WIMSE **\[3]** – “a running instance of software executing for a specific purpose” – to just that part of the code and configuration of the (WIMSE-defined) workload that is subject to Remote Attestation.
 - Workloads can nest (be composed of smaller individual sub-Workloads).
 These sub-Workloads can have individual Identities used for, e.g., intra-Workload communications.
 However, any Workload Identity presented externally (as opposed to sister sub-Workloads) is treated as an Identity of the containing Workload as a whole.

 **Workload Identifier** is a stable construct around which Relying Parties can form long-lived Workload authorization policies.